-Upon the successful completion of the Accounting and Management Technology program, graduates will be able to:
+Upon the successful completion of the Accounting and Management Technology program, graduates will be able:

-- analyze financial and managerial accounting information in a computerized setting
+- to process and analyze financial and managerial accounting information using appropriate computer applications

-- conduct financial analysis of investments and finance-related projects
+- to conduct financial analysis of transactions and finance-related activities

-- contribute to business methods and management decision-making
+- to contribute to business methods and management decision-making

 - to use problem-solving and critical-thinking skills to gather, analyze and interpret information